shubinternet/manager/README.md

 - delegation
 - keeping work at work

-### Typical Hours
+### Typical Hours and Work/Life Balance

+The company we work for may have other ideas, but absent those I would expect you to work roughly 9am to 5pm in your local time zone, but as long as you're getting your work done -- including meetings you need to attend and availability for the people you work with -- and you can let me know about your needs in advance I'm willing to be very flexible.
+I will try very hard to keep you not working more than forty hours a week.
+If you're sick, please don't work; remind me of this when I try to work while sick.
+Take vacation.

-- If I contact you by IM or email after hours, I do not expect a response, and I will probably tell you when I'd prefer one.
-Please don't respond immediately.
+If I contact you by any means after hours, I do not expect a response, and I will probably tell you in my message when I'd prefer one.
+Please don't respond immediately unless I clearly indicate that I'd like you to (and even then I will probably not expect you to).
-- If I contact you by text message, which I will rarely do, I *may* hope for a response, but I will let you know if I do.
 In general I should let you know well in advance if I expect you to be on call in any way.
-- That said, you can reach out to me any time, and I will try to respond when I notice it, or I'll set a reminder to do so.
+That said, you can reach out to me any time, and I will try to respond when I notice it, or I'll set a reminder to do so; if you do contact me after hours, please do so by IM or e-mail.

 ### Preferred Communication Channel(s)

+Speaking of, my preferred communication media, in order:

+- Slack/IM
+- E-mail
+- Voice chat
+- Video chat

+It's not that I won't like talking with you, it's that I am usually multiplexing, and it's hard to take the time to focus on a single thread, and in my experience in a distributed company people are bad at noticing one is busy and waiting to engage.
+If we're being honest I'm also sometimes a little avoidant of the degree of focus that a voice or video conversation brings with it.
+Asynchronous communication is something I'm usually very comfortable with, though for 1:1 conversations I prefer Slack or voice -- those are typically the only meetings that I ignore everything else for.

 ### Growing People

 this job is likely just one stop along your path

-### Work/Life Balance

-The company we work for may have other ideas, but absent those I would expect you to work roughly 9am to 5pm in your local time zone, but as long as you're getting your work done -- including meetings you need to attend and availability for the people you work with -- and you can let me know about your needs in advance I'm willing to be very flexible.
-I will try very hard to keep you not working more than forty hours a week.
-If you're sick, please don't work; remind me of this when I try to work while sick.
-Take vacation.

 ### Goals and Accountability